-Rihanna Meets Norman Bates As Marion Crane in Next Episode of ‘Bates Motel’
+Rihanna Meets Norman Bates As Marion Crane In Next Episode Of ‘Bates Motel’

 — Bates Motel on A&E (@InsideBates) March 22, 2017

-In the TV show, a prologue to Psycho that actually features Norman’s relationship with his mother, the sentiment he has for her is the same as in the film.
+In the TV show, a prologue to Psycho that actually features Norman’s relationship with his mother, shows the sentiment he has for her is the same as in the film.
 Although it is not made clear if Norman began to take on Mother’s personality before her death in the movie, Mother is seen slowly creeping into Norman’s personality during blackouts in Bates Motel before her death.
 In Season 4, after finding Mother has married the local sheriff while Norman was away in a mental hospital, Norman returns home and attempts a murder-suicide by turning on a faulty gas heater and laying next to his sleeping mother, hoping they will spend eternity together.
 Norman survives, but Mother does not and her death is ruled a suicide.

 When you're REALLY into this episode of #BatesMotel. pic.twitter.com/GJXTHEQdqr